postsharp/Metalama.Documentation/conceptual/troubleshooting/troubleshooting-unattended-build.md

 {
 	"logging": {
 		"processes": {
-		"Other": false,
 		"Compiler": true,
-		"DevEnv": false,
-		"RoslynCodeAnalysisService": false,
-		"Rider": false,
-		"BackstageWorker": false,
-		"MetalamaConfig": false,
-		"TestHost": false
 		},
     "categories": {
-		"*": false
+		"*": true
-    },
-    "stopLoggingAfterHours": 2.0
-  },
-  "debugger": {
-    "processes": {
-      "Other": false,
-      "Compiler": false,
-      "DevEnv": false,
-      "RoslynCodeAnalysisService": false,
-      "Rider": false,
-      "BackstageWorker": false,
-      "MetalamaConfig": false,
-      "TestHost": false
     }
-  },
-  "miniDump": {
-    "processes": {
-      "Other": false,
-      "Compiler": true,
-      "DevEnv": false,
-      "RoslynCodeAnalysisService": false,
-      "Rider": false,
-      "BackstageWorker": false,
-      "MetalamaConfig": false,
-      "TestHost": false
-    },
-    "flags": [
-      "WithDataSegments",
-      "WithProcessThreadData",
-      "WithHandleData",
-      "WithPrivateReadWriteMemory",
-      "WithUnloadedModules",
-      "WithFullMemoryInfo",
-      "WithThreadInfo",
-      "FilterMemory",
-      "WithoutAuxiliaryState"
-    ],
-    "ExceptionTypes": [
-      "*"
-    ]
   }
 }
 ```

-## Step 3.
-Copy the diagnostics configuration to environment variable
+## Step 2.
+Copy `diagnostics.json` to the METALAMA_DIAGNOSTICS environment variable

-Having the logging and process dumps options set in `diagnostics.json`, copy the entire content of the file and set the copied content as a value of environment variable called `METALAMA_DIAGNOSTICS`.
-Pass this environment variable to the build server.
+In your build or pipeline configuration, create an environment variable named `METALAMA_DIAGNOSTICS` and set its value to the content of the `diagnostics.json` file.

 > [!WARNING]
 > Using diagnostics set by environment variable always overrides local diagnostics settings used by `metalama-config` tool.
-The `stopLoggingAfterHours` property is also ignored and therefore logging will never be disabled autoamtically.

-## Step 4.
+## Step 3.
 Run the build on build server

 Metalama will automatically read the diagnostics configuration from environment variable.
 The build will produce diagnostics based on the specified configuration set in the environment variable.